Kingdom of Gwynedd: Prince Llywelyn II, the Last

-With his brothers out of contention, Llyewlyn II was sole ruler and this allowed for over a decade of unbroken military success, aided by the weakness of the Crown of England and the support of his seneshal Goronwy ab Ednyfed, he triumphed in battle by reuniting north Wales.
+With his brothers out of contention, Llyewlyn II was the sole ruler and this allowed for over a decade of unbroken military success, aided by the weakness of the Crown of England and the support of his seneschal Goronwy ab Ednyfed, he triumphed in battle by reuniting north Wales.
 Llywelyn II made an alliance with the Montfort family, marrying Eleanor de Montfort in 1275.
 Eleanor was the daughter of Simon de Montfort, 6th Earl of Leicester, who had been integral in the English civil war by rebelling during the Second Barons' War.
-This time it was another Pope, Clement IV who negocitated peace with the Welsh Prince, insisting to disassociate from the Monfort's after the Battle of Evesham.
-Llywelyn II and Montfort married twice, once in secret in 1275, and once again after the marriage was given consent by the new brother in law of Llywelyn II, Edward I, only after Eleanor herself was placed under house arrest for 3 years for passing through Bristol with her father's banner on board a ship, their daughter Gwenllian ferch Llywelyn was orphaned before her first birthday, she was the last of her line.
+This time it was another Pope, Clement IV who negotiated peace with the Welsh Prince, insisting to disassociate from the Monforts after the Battle of Evesham.
+Llywelyn II and Montfort married twice, once in secret in 1275, and once again after the marriage was given consent by the new brother-in-law of Llywelyn II, Edward I, only after Eleanor herself was placed under house arrest for three years for passing through Bristol with her father's banner on board a ship, their daughter Gwenllian ferch Llywelyn was orphaned before her first birthday, she was the last of her line.

 Succession would continue with a new King of England, Edward I would later acquire the title of the Prince of Wales.
-The Treaty of Aberconwy was signed in 1277 by Llywelyn II, it was a formal agreement to hand over the power Gwynedd he had accumulated throughout Wales, the new House of Plantagenet was of French, Norman origins.
-However Llywelyn's brother Dafydd III still had different ideas, it was he who provoked incident by attacking Hawarden castle on Palm Sunday in 1282.
-Later on during November 1282 the Archbishop of Canterbury, John Peckham, had visited North Wales to mediate any potential conflict between sovereigns.
+The Treaty of Aberconwy was signed in 1277 by Llywelyn II, it was a formal agreement to hand over the power Gwynedd he had accumulated throughout Wales, and the new House of Plantagenet was of French, Norman origins.
+However Llywelyn's brother Dafydd III still had different ideas, it was he who provoked the incident by attacking Hawarden castle on Palm Sunday in 1282.
+Later on in November 1282 the Archbishop of Canterbury, John Peckham, visited North Wales to mediate any potential conflict between sovereigns.
 Prince Llywelyn II was offered a financial incentive, and an English estate for his family, only if he were to surrender Gwynedd's territory to Edward.
 Llywelyn II rejected the offer.
-The next month, on 11 December 1282, after not being recognised Llywelyn was killed at in an ambush.
+The next month, on 11 December 1282, after not being recognised Llywelyn was killed in an ambush.
 His head sent to London, his body interred to Abbeycwmhir.